bem-node/bem-node/README.md

     cd app_name
     rm -rf blocks/*

-finaly you should install bem-node
+finaly you should install bem-node (bem-node already in dependencies)

-because of issue with symlinks in ```npm install``` you should run this (its temporary)

-    git clone https://github.com/wtfil/bem-node.git node_modules/bem-node
-    cd node_modules/bem-node && npm install
+    npm install

 Creating new page